Panther Software and Research Company (psr.com), located in South

 Store), MS Windows(x86 and x64), Mac OS X (PPC and Intel), and Linux(x86

 and x64).
-However, each project's software may have its own limitations as
+However, the software for any particular project may have additional

 Here are just a few of the many distributed computing projects looking for